-Charles Dickens' classic A Christmas Carol is returning to Frederick for the twentieth straight year with Maryland Ensemble Theatre's production December 20 through 22 at the Weinberg Center for the Arts.
+Charles Dickens' classic A Christmas Carol is returning to Frederick for the twentieth straight year with Maryland Ensemble Theatre's production tonight, December 20 through 22 at the Weinberg Center for the Arts.
 The cast of over two dozen actors portraying the ghosts of Christmas Past, Present and Future will transport audiences to Victorian England as the penny-pinching Ebenezer Scrooge learns the error of his miserly ways and embraces the true spirit of Christmas.
 "We really do feel like it's a holiday gift we can give to our community," said the show's director Julie Herber.
 "The spirit of the show is infectious, the energy we feel greeting the audience after the show is always so cheerful and heartwarming."

 A Christmas Carol is a stirring tale that has endured and delighted since being greeted with critical and popular acclaim upon its publication in 1843.
 Dickens himself was the first to add a performance element to the story personally performing 127 public readings of A Christmas Carol.
 Since then it has been adapted hundreds of times to nearly every medium possible including the first surviving film version in 1901, Orson Wells on CBS Radio in 1938, both opera and ballet adaptations, a Muppets' movie and a Broadway musical.